mlibazisi/hellosign/README.md

 ### Usage

-- Navigate to the `/bin` directory, and execute the `sign.php` file.
+- Navigate to the `/bin` directory, and execute `sign.php` with the arguments shown bellow:

     ```shell
     php sign.php [name of signer] [email of signer] [full_file_path to file you want to sign]